Modern Slavery Statement

 Burnham Global is a global company that is committed to helping governments attain lasting peace and security within their borders.
 We are committed to maintaining the highest level of ethical standards.

 Our structure and staff

-Burnham Global is registered in the UK, United Arab Emirates, and Lebanon; each office is staffed by professionals.
+Burnham Global is registered in the UK and United Arab Emirates; our offices are staffed by professionals.
 Our employees are typically recruited directly and all are screened before employment to ensure that they uphold our values of honesty and integrity.
 Upon joining the company, each employee signs a contract that enshrines their obligations to act honestly at all times.
 This message is reinforced throughout their time with the company.
-This starts with their induction with the CEO, who underlines how central integrity is to our business, and includes ongoing in-house training on our ethics and obligations.
+This starts with their induction with the leadership team, who underline how central integrity is to our business, and includes ongoing in-house training on our ethics and obligations.

 Supply chain risks

 Given the nature of our business, we believe the risk of slavery or human trafficking in our supply chain to be very low.
 We typically have short supply chains, which means we have good visibility into the way that our suppliers operate.
 Our suppliers are not allowed to subcontract work without our consent so that we can ensure that this transparency is retained.
 Some of these suppliers are multinational businesses that have their own policies and procedures in place to eradicate slavery in their own supply chains.